Customer-Centric Marketing: It’s All About People

 • Simply walk (or click) away instead of choosing

-Smart marketers are mindful of this “paradox of choice” when creating web pages aimed at selling products or services.
+Smart marketers who practice customer-centric marketing are mindful of this paradox of choice when creating web pages aimed at selling products or services.
 To simplify the decision-making process and achieve ever-better conversions, the FSM team works to:

 • Limit the number of products a visitor must decide between